 How BIG is it really?
 It’s absolutely gigantic.
 The combined tenure is 7+ million acres.
 Locally known as the ‘Kootenays’ this ski/snowboard mecca is made up of 100+ ski operators along the route.
-That’s right - 8 Alpine Ski Resorts, 16 Backcountry Huts, 23 Backcountry Lodges, 15 Cat-Ski operators, 3 Community ski clubs, 3 Guiding Services, 20 Heli-ski operators and 16 Nordic Clubs.
+That’s right - 8 Alpine Ski Resorts, 16 Backcountry Huts, 23 Backcountry Lodges, 15 Cat-Ski operators, 3 Community ski clubs, 4 Guiding Services, 20 Heli-ski operators and 16 Nordic Clubs/Centres.

 “When you first arrive, there's that unmistakable feeling that you could never do it all.
 Not in just one lifetime.
 Like exploring an archipelago, or an ancient city.
 But within that realization comes another - that this will be the experience of a lifetime”, quotes Mitchell Scott (Publisher & Editor in Chief of Kootenay Mountain Culture Magazine).

-So let's get down to how to tour the Powder Highway, you dirtbags (on the cheap):
+So let's get down to how to tour the Powder Highway, you ski bums or aspiring "dirtbags" (an endearing local reference) - on the cheap:

 Stay: No on-mountain RV Parking; Fernie RV Park (nightly rate; some services)

 Eat/Drink: Griz Bar, Fernie Hotel & Pub, Kodiak Lounge in the Raging Elk Hostel, The Royal

 Photo by Dave Heath at Fernie Alpine Resort